-In coordination with Mayor Rahm Emanuel's, "Building a New Chicago" program and at Alderman Moreno's (1st Ward) request, I am providing you with information regarding a water construction project in your neighborhood.
+In coordination with Mayor Rahm Emanuel's, "Building a New Chicago" program and at Alderman Brookins' (21st Ward) request, I am providing you with information regarding a water construction project in your neighborhood.
 This is part of our approach to renewing our city's aging infrastructure.
 I see this as an opportunity to partner with you our customers.
 As part of this partnership, I want to be certain you are well informed about the project.
 You should know where to call if you have any questions or concerns.

-Our crews will soon be installing 5,291 feet of 8-inch, 2,024 feet of 12-inch, and 171 feet of 24-inch water main in N. Western Avenue (Belmont-Jones), in W. Nelson Street (Western-Oakley), and in W. Diversey Avenue (Western-Logan).
+Our crews will soon be installing 2,929 feet of 8-inch water main in W. 87th Street, from S. Halsted Street to S. Eggleston Avenue, and in S. Normal Avenue, from W. 87th Street to W. 88th Street.
 The old pipe dates back to 1891, and needs to be replaced.

-We are coordinating with Alderman Moreno's office, and he has made clear we are to put great importance on your convenience and the quality of life in this neighborhood through the whole term of this project.
+We are coordinating with Alderman Brookins' office, and he has made clear we are to put great importance on your convenience and the quality of life in this neighborhood through the whole term of this project.
 Good communication is the key.